 Dentistry has been around for centuries in one form or another.
-Evidence exists that even ancient Egyptians practiced oral hygiene and complex dentistry (fillings, bridges, and more), and dental practices like basic tooth drilling can be found as far back as 7,000 B.C.E.
+Evidence exists that even ancient Egyptians practiced oral hygiene and complex dentistry (fillings, bridges, and more).
+Dental practices like basic tooth drilling can be found as far back as 7,000 B.C.E.
 The only difference today is that we have more advanced medical facilities, equipment, materials, and techniques.

 It wasn’t that long ago that losing teeth meant filling the gaps with dentures made from ivory, gold, and even lead.
 The story of George Washington’s wooden dentures is nothing more than an enduring myth, and it’s a good thing.
 Can you imagine the splinters?

 Of course, there is a caveat.
-In order to be eligible for a dental implant, you must have good oral health and you need to have adequate jaw bone to support the implant.
+To be eligible for a dental implant, you must have good oral health, and you need to have adequate jaw bone to support the implant.
 What if you don’t have enough jaw bone?
-Are you stuck with dentures or is there another option?
+Are you stuck with dentures, or is there another option?
 Here’s what you need to know.

-Unfortunately, you also have to start with a healthy mouth before you can consider the implant procedure.
-If you’re dealing with an infection or abscess that has spread to the jaw or surrounding gum tissue, you’ll need to work with your dentist to clear it up before you get an implant, and this could take weeks or months to accomplish, depending on the severity of your situation.
+Unfortunately, it would help if you also started with a healthy mouth before considering the implant procedure.
+Suppose you’re dealing with an infection or abscess that has spread to the jaw or surrounding gum tissue.
+In that case, you’ll need to work with your dentist to clear it up before you get an implant, which could take weeks or months to accomplish, depending on the severity of your situation.

-Ideally, your mouth will be healthy when you lose a tooth so that you can start the process of installing the implant immediately, before any bone loss occurs.
+Ideally, your mouth will be healthy when you lose a tooth so that you can start installing the implant immediately before any bone loss occurs.
 In reality,

 you may have to wait for an implant.
 If, however, your bone is in good shape, you should be okay to get an implant within about six months of tooth loss.

-Building Up the Bone Even if you don’t start out as a good candidate for dental implants, there are steps you could take to become a good candidate.
-If you don’t have enough jaw bone to support an implant, you can build up the bone through grafting.
+Building Up the Bone Even if you don’t start as a good candidate for dental implants, you could take steps to become a good candidate.
+You can build up the bone through grafting if you don’t have enough jaw bone to support an implant.

-This procedure involves taking your own bone from other areas of the body where it isn’t needed and grafting it to your jaw bone to build enough volume to support an implant.
-Bone is most often taken from another part of the mouth and it generally takes a minimum of about three months to fuse with existing bone and become strong enough to support an implant.
+This procedure involves taking your bone from other areas of the body where it isn’t needed and grafting it to your jaw bone to build enough volume to support an implant.
+Bone is most often taken from another part of the mouth, and it generally takes a minimum of about three months to fuse with the existing bone and become strong enough to support an implant.

-Depending on your situation, others procedures like sinus elevation/augmentation or ridge expansion may be necessary, and these could add several months of healing time to your treatment schedule before implant is possible.
-There are also no-bone treatment options under development, but bone grafts are the tried-and-true method for preparing deficient jaw bone to receive implants.
+Other procedures like sinus elevation/augmentation or ridge expansion may be necessary, depending on your situation.
+These could add several months of healing time to your treatment schedule before an implant is possible.
+No-bone treatment options are also under development, but bone grafts are the tried-and-true method for preparing deficient jaw bones to receive implants.

 End Results For patients that lack sufficient jaw bone to support implants, grafting could provide a solution.
-It may not work for every patient, especially if severe trauma or infection affected the area.
-You should speak to your dentist about the possibility of implants to find out if you’re a good candidate or if augmentation of existing bone is an option to make dental implants viable.
+It may not work for every patient, especially if severe trauma or infection affects the area.
+You should speak to our dentist 92563 about the possibility of implants to find out if you’re a good candidate or if augmentation of existing bone is an option to make dental implants viable.